Six-spotted fishing spider: Reproduction and parental care

 Around 10–14 days after mating occurs, female spiders produce egg sacs which they then transport within their mouths.
-Egg production can happen anytime between June to September and occasionally, but not often, in April.
+Egg production can happen anytime between June and September and occasionally, but not often, in April.
 Before hatching, the female builds a "nursery web" over vegetation and guards it.
 The egg sac is placed among leaves to help keep it concealed.
 After the offspring have hatched, they sit under her protection in the web until they are ready to disperse into the outside world.
 The offspring leave the web about a week after they hatch.
 Females exhibit intense defense of egg sacs, which are so strongly attached to the mouthparts that removing the egg sac from the mouthparts results in egg sac rupture.
 When boldness was measured as the time spent on the water's surface versus submerged (with more time on the surface seen as bolder), females were bolder during parental care and spent more time above water.
 This trend, while initially surprising, may reflect the energetic costs of staying underwater with an egg sac or developmental impediments when eggs stay underwater for extended periods of time.

 Both food availability and female size have significant effects on reproductive output.
 Field observations demonstrate a decrease in clutch size, egg sac weight, and body size as food availability is limited.
 This was particularly true of larger females, which indicates that, in less resource rich ponds, smaller females may have a selective advantage whereas large females perform better in areas with high food availability.
 As cannibalism had no effect on fecundity and egg sac weight, researchers assume that cannibalism has no significant nutritional benefit for females.